projectmesa/mesa/docs/index.md

 - [GitHub Repository] - Access the source code
 - [Issue Tracker] - Report bugs or suggest features
 - [Contributors Guide] - Learn how to contribute
+- [GSoC at Mesa — Candidates Guide] - For candidates interested in participating in the Google Summer of Code at Mesa

 ### Citing Mesa